 (Assignment finished, everyone completed 2 reviews, and has received 2 reviews)

-For our Peer Feedback tool, there are two extra options that you can enable concerning the assignment of work.
+For our Peer Review tool, there are two extra options that you can enable concerning the assignment of work.

 These functionalities are not applicable to our Group Member Evaluation tool since there is no hand in step.